rafaelmartins/blohg/docs/write.rst

-If you want to have a post/page published in a future date automatically, you can add the same reStructuredText comment of the previous section, but with the UNIX timestamp of the future date.
+If you want to have a post/page published in a future date automatically, you can add the same reStructuredText comment of the previous section, but with the timestamp of the future date.
 The page/post will not be listed until that date.

 .. warning::